Back to previous page

 • At times it can be difficult to access the boat ramp if the beach is busy with people – try the beach boat ramp at Boat Harbour as an alternative.

-If you’re looking to go boating or kayaking for the day, you can launch your vessel from the small boat ramp here.
+For those looking to go boating or kayaking for the day, you can launch your vessel from the small boat ramp here.
 And you’ll be able to find out more about the area at the information bay.
+At low tide you could head out on a snorkelling exploration – you never know what exotic sea creatures you may see here.

 For directions, safety and practical information, see visitor info